Transcribing Violin and Viola Music for Cello

 UNACCOMPANIED VIOLIN REPERTOIRE

 Unfortunately however, for some violin repertoire – especially the unaccompanied repertoire – maintaining this higher register is not practical.
 In the Bach Partitas and Sonatas for Solo Violin and the Telemann Fantasias (also unaccompanied), for example, two factors make this almost impossible: the chords, and the frequent use of special effects with the open violin E string.
 If we want to play this repertoire comfortably as one lone unaccompanied cellist, then we are almost obliged to transpose them down a fifth (plus an octave of course).
-We say “almost” because some cellists do actually try to play this repertoire in the original key (watch this video of Bach’s Chaconne played on the cello in the original key) ……. but is it really worth it?
-The Chaconne lies beautifully for the cello when transposed down a fifth whereas is it almost insanely difficult in the original key.
-Probably the most satisfactory solution for playing much of the unaccompanied violin repertoire on the cello is to play it as duos, for two cellos, in the original key.
-This allows us to solve both the register and the double-stopping problem simultaneously.
-Those movements of the Bach Violin Sonatas and Partitas that are most richly polyphonic are available on this site in both forms: for one unaccompanied cellist (down a fifth) and for cello duo (in the original key).
+We say “almost” because some cellists do actually play this repertoire in the original key, and manage to do it very well, as can be seen in the following videos of Bach’s Chaconne played on the cello:

 VIRTUOSO VIOLIN REPERTOIRE